Hold The Key of Dividend Yield Strategy Today

 6. Plan your investment portfolio by diversify your dividend stocks in different sectors.
 This will help to minimise any stock market fluctuations.

 7. Look at the dividend payouts of the company over a span period of 10 years.
 Is the trend flat or uptrending or downtrending?
-If it is downtrending, you may need to study why it is so because it could be the company is losing its competitive edge or higher operation or borrowing cost.
+If it is downtrending, you may need to study why.
+May be the company is losing its competitive edge or higher operation or borrowing cost.

 8. If your intended stock with good dividends and earnings has a history of stock buy backs, it will give a good signal that the company is performing very well.

-In short, good dividend yield strategy allows one to build his wealth over a period of time but it is also essential to consider other factors before committing to picking or invest in stocks with high dividend yields.
+In short, good dividend yield strategy build a person’s wealth over a period of time.
+Consider other factors before committing to picking or invest in stocks with high dividend yields.
 This will reduce your risks of buying the wrong dividend stocks and lose your money.